Skip to main content

 27. How can I assess whether my Specific Aims page and Research Strategy essay comply with anonymization requirements?

 All applicants should carefully read and follow instructions outlined in the Notice of Funding Opportunity for anonymization requirements.
 To help applicants screen their Specific Aims page and Research Strategy essay for potential anonymization violations, the NIH Center for Scientific Review created the TRA Anonymization Check (TRAAC) tool.
 TRAAC scans documents for items that could violate anonymization requirements, such as names of individuals or institutions, honors and awards, hyperlinks, references, and other identifiable text.
 Potential violations are highlighted in the document and returned to the user for their reference.
 TRAAC is a screening tool meant to provide general guidance only.
 It cannot infer meaning or comprehend complex references.
 Anonymization instructions in the Notice of Funding Opportunity take precedence over any information provided by TRAAC and should be referred to for complete and comprehensive directions.
 TRAAC does not provide an ultimate, definitive judgement on anonymization.
-It is designed to err on the side of false positives and so may flag terms that do not breach anonymity and can be retained in the text.
+It is designed to err on the side of false positives and may flag terms that do not breach anonymity and can be retained in the text.
 The responsibility for the text to include is borne by the PI(s).
 All submitted applications will be screened by NIH staff and are subject to withdrawal if not responsive to the Notice of Funding Opportunity instructions.

 28. In my application, I intend to refer to something I developed or am proposing to further develop work I’ve already published on.
 How do I make sure that my application is still anonymized?

 All anonymization requirements outlined in the Notice of Funding Opportunity must be followed.
 You cannot include any information that could be used to reasonably infer the identity of any participating individuals or institutions.
 Tools, methods, technology, and published findings should be stated without naming any developer, researcher, or institution (numbered citations can be used for attribution).
 If a tool, method, technology, or finding is commonly used and known and would not reveal the identity of any project participant, it can be named.
 If naming a tool, method, technology, or piece of knowledge would lead to reasonable inference of project participants, try to describe what it does or accomplishes without naming it.
 Don’t include details that could lead to the identification of project participants.
 Applicants are encouraged to check their Specific Aims page and Research Strategy essay for anonymization violations with the TRA Anonymization Check (TRAAC) tool.
 TRAAC scans documents for items that could violate anonymization requirements, such as names of individuals or institutions, honors and awards, hyperlinks, references, and other identifiable text.
 Potential violations are highlighted in the document and returned to the user for their reference.
 TRAAC is a screening tool meant to provide general guidance only.
 It cannot infer meaning or comprehend complex references.
 Anonymization instructions in the Notice of Funding Opportunity take precedence over any information provided by TRAAC and should be referred to for complete and comprehensive directions.
 TRAAC does not provide an ultimate, definitive judgement on anonymization.
-It is designed to err on the side of false positives and so may flag terms that do not breach anonymity and can be retained in the text.
+It is designed to err on the side of false positives and may flag terms that do not breach anonymity and can be retained in the text.
 The responsibility for the text to include is borne by the PI(s).
 All submitted applications will be screened by NIH staff and are subject to withdrawal if not responsive to the Notice of Funding Opportunity instructions.

 29. Does my application require a Data Management and Sharing (DMS) Plan?